 After many years of finding and recruiting PR talent, I’ve finally arrived at an answer:

-These individuals seem to have things already figured out – and they turn every task into an opportunity:
+These individuals seem to have things already figured out—and they turn every task into an opportunity:

 Ask yourself: Are you waiting for authority to tell you what to do or how to succeed?
 Are you waiting for the authority to permit you?
 Are you waiting for someone to give you a chance?

-How to Spot PR Rockstars in Recruiting Interviews
+How To Spot PR Rockstars When Recruiting

-So, how do you determine if the candidate in front of is a rockstar PR consultant — or if they have rockstar potential?
+So, how do you determine if the candidate in front of is a rockstar PR consultant—or if they have rockstar potential?

 Before the interview, I give them a task.
 For instance, I could ask them to prepare and present a PR case study.
 Then, I look at how the candidates tackle this specific task: